azuyalabs/yasumi/README.md

 * New Zealand
 * Norway
 * Poland
-* Spain (including the autonomous communities Andalusia, Aragon, Asturias, BalearicIslands, BasqueCountry, CanaryIslands, Cantabria, Castile and León, Castilla-La Mancha, Catalonia, Ceuta, Community of Madrid, Extremadura, Galicia, La Rioja, Melilla, Navarre, Region of Murcia, Valencian Community)
+* Spain (including the autonomous communities Andalusia, Aragon, Asturias, Balearic Islands, Basque Country, Canary Islands, Cantabria, Castile and León, Castilla-La Mancha, Catalonia, Ceuta, Community of Madrid, Extremadura, Galicia, La Rioja, Melilla, Navarre, Region of Murcia, Valencian Community)
 * Sweden
 * USA
+* UnitedKingdom

 Yasumi has the following filters to allow you to filter only certain type of holidays: